mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 You can read more about `Keycloak Authorization Services` on [project's web site](https://www.keycloak.org/docs/latest/authorization_services/index.html).

 Before defining resources we want to protect, let's explain the resource naming format required by Strimzi 'keycloak' authorization.
 The name of every resource is not only a logical name, but rather a resource filter.
-It is a matching pattern used to determine if the resource definition applies to the Kafka resource targeted by Kafka client operation.
+It is a matching pattern used to select the set of resources to which to apply particular policies and permissions.

 The format is quite simple.
 For example: